 - Hack the site and insert malicious script inside the code without the knowledge of webmasters

-- Insert a malicious advertisement using advertising networks that compromises the website
+- Insert a malicious advertisement using advertising networks that compromise the website

 There are some steps listed on StopBadware.org.
 I am listing some of them in plain language and in brief.